Twin Peaks Prop – Thunderbird Totem Pole at Blue Pine Lodge

 One thing I love about identifying props and details in Twin Peaks is that some of these things are still found at film locations today.
 For this article, I’m taking a look at a background prop from the Blue Pine Lodge – a Thunderbird totem pole at home to the Martell family and Josie Packard.
 This carving by an extremely talented artist named Donald Wells Keys is still found at Kiana Lodge in Poulsbo, Washington.

-DONALD WELLS KEYS
+WHO IS DONALD WELLS KEYS?

 Don Keys (right) inspecting beams for the Polynesia restaurant, Seattle, August 1961.